New cases of COVID-19 reported in Two Rivers District

-KEARNEY – Six (6) new cases of COVID-19 were reported today by Two Rivers Public Health Department, increasing the total to 924 in the seven-county region it serves.
+KEARNEY – Three (3) new cases of COVID-19 were reported today by Two Rivers Public Health Department, increasing the total to 994 in the seven-county region it serves.

 New confirmed cases include: